Barometre-de-la-Science-Ouverte/bso3-techdoc/doc/scope_and_sharing.md

 ## Objective

-1) Define what should be considered as a "software" object in the scope of the BSO
+1) Define what should be considered as a "software" object in the scope of the French Open Science Monitor (Baromètre de la Science Ouverte : BSO)

 2) Define what should be considered as a "dataset" object in the scope of the BSO

-3) what are the minimal criteria for considering that a software or a dataset is shared ?
+3) What are the minimal criteria for considering that a software or a dataset is shared ?

 ## 1) Software